Stop Self-Sabotage & Doubt To Boost Manifesting Power

 It wants you to avoid painful negative experiences, so it encourages you to stick with the devil you know rather than actively pursuing new goals that might not work out.

-In other words, when we take a closer look, self-sabotage is really just self-preservation.
+In other words, when we take a closer look, when you learn to stop self-sabotage, it really is just self-preservation.
 The trouble is, that self-preservation keeps you small.

 Why Do We Self-Sabotage Ourselves When Manifesting?